-In addition to climate protection, there are positive effects on the environment, health and, with the expansion of renewables, the creation of new, more sustainable jobs and low-cost decentralized clean energy supply.
+In addition to climate protection, there are positive effects on the environment, health and a low-cost, decentralized and clean energy supply.

 For several years, solar and wind power have recorded a steady reduction in electricity generation costs (REN21 2017).
-Also in the future, a further cost reduction can be expected.
+In the future, a further cost reduction can be expected.